Julia Creek, Queensland: Economy

 The town's main industries are farming, (especially the beef and wool industries), and mining, which is mainly centred on the South32 mine at nearby Cannington.
 The town is a major centre for cattle sales and stock trucking, with a large saleyard and associated facilities.
 Prior to the expansion of the railway to the larger towns of Cloncurry and Mount Isa, the town was also a major transport hub for freight and passengers.

+Environment

-Julia Creek is also home to the Julia Creek dunnart which is now endangered because of feral animals (wild cats, dogs & foxes).
+Julia Creek is also home to the Julia Creek dunnart which is now endangered because of feral animals (wild cats, dogs and foxes).

 Education

-Julia Creek State School is a government primary (Prep-6) school for boys and girls at Burke Street (20.6568°S 141.7463°E).
+Julia Creek State School is a government primary (Prep–6) school for boys and girls on Burke Street (20.6568°S 141.7463°E).
 In 2017, the school had an enrolment of 34 students with 3 teachers and 4 non-teaching staff (3 full-time equivalent).